anton-yashin/LightMock.Generator/README.md

         public void Test()
         {
             const int expected = 123;
-            // To invoke a constructor of abstract class place parameters in Mock<T> constructor var mock = new Mock<AFoo>(12, 45);
+            // To invoke a constructor of class place parameters in Mock<T> constructor var mock = new Mock<AFoo>(12, 45);
             // To arrange or assert protected members call Protected() extension function.
             // It and corresponding interface will be generated only for classes